 Hybrid smartwatches are already making headway in the market as a welcomed compromise between the convenience of being connected and the look and style of a traditional analog watch.

-Generation Z is just as likely to reject the wristwatch as unnecessary as it is to embrace it as an appealing throwback with some claiming that watches are outdated or even useless when comparing to the accuracy of a digital device like a smartphone.
+Generation Z is just as likely to reject the wristwatch as unnecessary as it is to embrace it as an appealing throwback.
+Some claim that watches are outdated or even useless compared to the accuracy of a digital device like a smartphone.

 Or maybe the next stage in the evolution of the wristwatch will produce something wholly unexpected.
 Predicting the future of the wristwatch is difficult precisely because it’s an accessory capable of nearly endless reinvention.
 Like a t-shirt or a pair of shoes, the wristwatch adheres to a form, but everything else about it can change, both inside and out.

-If the wristwatch will ever completely fall out of favor, it will probably be a result of a zeitgeist changing technological advancement.
+If the wristwatch will ever completely fall out of favor, it will probably result from a zeitgeist-changing technological advancement.
 If a wearable eye-tech like Google Glass ever does catch on, it would be hard to imagine anyone wearing a watch on their wrist.
-The wearer will be able to know the time with a flutter of their eye.
+The wearer will know the time with a flutter of their eye.
 By contrast, turning one’s arm to see the time will seem downright arduous.

 That future, I suspect, is a long time off, if it’s ever to be.
 In the meantime, wristwatches will find a way to matter and find new consumers.
-They’re fashionable, elegant, and uniquely adaptable.
-They appeal to both our intrinsic fascination with technology and our nostalgic love for bygone eras.
+They’re fashionable, elegant, and uniquely adaptable, and they appeal to both our intrinsic fascination with technology and our nostalgic love for bygone eras.

 If you’re still not convinced, check out these 12 Reasons To Wear a Watch.